Spin-off Blog Project

 In another team that was established next, we communicated in advance that "other teams have already cleared the target productivity from the start" to instill the awareness that the target productivity is achievable.
 As a result, within less than two weeks after starting the work, they easily cleared the target productivity while ensuring quality.
 The psychological state of the team at that time was, "Since it has been achieved by the already established team, we will also be able to do it once we get used to it."
 There was such an atmosphere.

-In another project, we experienced something similar.
-We were also working in parallel at different locations.
-Despite using the same tools and work manuals, and having the same person conduct the initial work lecture, I remember that at times there was nearly a 40% gap in productivity.
-Even when we showed the work of the more productive team and explained it, there was an atmosphere of disbelief, with comments like, "I can't believe they can work that fast.
-The person explaining must be exceptionally fast."
-I vividly remember this reality.
-It was a case that deeply made me realize how much the collective psychology of the entire team can significantly impact productivity.
+A similar situation occurred in another project as well.
+In that case, work was also carried out concurrently at separate locations.
+Despite using the same tools, work manuals, and having the same person conduct the initial work briefing, I recall that at worst, there was nearly a 40% gap in productivity.
+At that time, even when we actually showed and explained the work of the higher-productivity team, there was a clear atmosphere of disbelief, with comments like, "I can't believe they can work that fast.
+The person explaining must be especially fast."
+This was a vivid memory.
+Both cases deeply impressed upon us how the collective psychology of the entire team greatly influences productivity.

 5. Summary